lhypds/simple-ai-tasks/README.md

 s
 Create subtasks with AI.

-c
+r
-Refresh the task list, clearing the terminal and re-rendering the list.
+Refresh the task list.

 q
 Quit the application.